-When making a choice about how to get help, it is important to understand the difference between seeking confidential assistance through confidential resources and making a report to SAIC.
-Making a report to SAIC means that the report, while handled with privacy, will be shared with other responsible administrators, including SAIC's Title IX Coordinator, and will lead to further actions to respond appropriately as outlined in this Policy.
+When making a choice about how to get help, it is important to understand the difference between seeking confidential assistance through confidential resources and making a report to AIC.
+Making a report to AIC means that the report, while handled with privacy, will be shared with other responsible administrators, including the Title IX Coordinator and Director of Employee Relations and Training, and will lead to further actions to respond appropriately as outlined in this Policy.

 Different employees on campus have different abilities to maintain confidentiality.
-Most SAIC employees, including faculty members, cannot maintain confidentiality because of legally-imposed reporting obligations.
-In these circumstances, SAIC is committed to maintain the privacy of the information shared.
+Most AIC community members, including faculty and staff members, cannot maintain confidentiality because of legally-imposed reporting obligations.
+In these circumstances, AIC is committed to maintain the privacy of the information shared.
 The terms "confidentiality" and "privacy" are defined below.